YuehuaOu/Viral-Host-Hunter/README.md

  --result_file results.csv
 ```

-You can also set the confidence threshold of VHH through the `--precision` parameter (optional thresholds are 95%, 84%, 69%) to obtain higher confidence results.
+Tips:

+- `--precision` sets the confidence threshold (95%, 84%, 69%, or -1 for no filtering).
-If you used the `--output_dir` parameter to specify the model save path during training, you need to use `--model_dir` to specify that path during prediction.
+- If a custom model path was specified during training, the same path should be provided with the `--model_dir` option during prediction.

-Run `vhh-predict-gut -h` to view the command-line help message.
+Run `vhh-predict-gut -h` to view all parameters and help message.

 ```
 $ vhh-predict-gut -h